-- 1.1 The committee shall comprise at least [three] members.
-[The committee shall include at least one member of the risk committee] and, where possible, one member of the remuneration committee.
-Members of the committee shall be appointed by the board, on the recommendation of the nomination committee in consultation with the chairman of the audit committee. - 1.2 All members of the committee shall be independent non-executive directors at least one of whom shall have recent and relevant financial experience and with competence in accounting and/or auditing.
-The chairman of the board shall not be a member of the committee. - 1.3 Only members of the committee have the right to attend committee meetings.
-However, the finance director, head of internal audit and external audit lead partner will be invited to attend meetings of the committee on a regular basis and other non-members may be invited to attend all or part of any meeting as and when appropriate and necessary. - 1.4 The board shall appoint the committee chairman.
+- 1.1 The committee shall comprise at least [three]21 members.
+[The committee shall include at least one member of the risk committee]22 and, where possible, one member of the remuneration committee.23 Members of the committee shall be appointed by the board, on the recommendation of the nomination committee in consultation with the chairman of the audit committee.24 - 1.2 All members of the committee shall be independent non-executive directors25 at least one of whom shall have recent and relevant financial experience and with competence in accounting and/or auditing.26 The chairman of the board shall not be a member of the committee.27 - 1.3 Only members of the committee have the right to attend committee meetings.
+However, the finance director, head of internal audit and external audit lead partner will be invited to attend meetings of the committee on a regular basis and other non-members may be invited to attend all or part of any meeting as and when appropriate and necessary.28 - 1.4 The board shall appoint the committee chairman.
 In the absence of the committee chairman and/or an appointed deputy at a committee meeting, the remaining members present shall elect one of themselves to chair the meeting.

+21 Or in the case of smaller companies (companies below the FTSE 350 index) two members.
 Code provision C.3.1. and FRC Guidance, paragraph 9.